 And the FBI said there's nothing inaccurate.

-Having stonewall Congress's demands for information for nearly a year.
+Devin Nunes just this hour has responded, having stonewalled Congress's demands for information for nearly a year.

 Rod Rosenstein, I hear, is the most scared person in Washington right now.

-The FBI is intimately familiar with material omissions with respects to their presentations to both Congress and the courts, and they are welcome to make public to the greatest extent possible all the information they have on these abuses.
+The FBI is intimately familiar with material omissions with respect to their presentations to both Congress and the courts, and they are welcome to make public to the greatest extent possible all the information they have on these abuses.

 Regardless, it's clear the top officials used unverified information in a court document to fuel a counterintelligence investigation during an American political campaign.